 15. False, misleading or deceptive advertising whereby any member of the public was misled and injured.

 16. Knowingly contracting beyond the scope of the license or licenses of the licensee.

 17. Contracting or offering to contract or submitting a bid while the license is under suspension or while the license is on inactive status.

 18. Failure to notify the registrar in writing within a period of fifteen days of any disassociation of the person who qualified for the license.
-The licensee shall have sixty days from the date of disassociation to qualify through another person.
+The licensee must qualify through another person within sixty days after the date of disassociation.